 Headrush facilitates both formative and summative assessment, facilitating better learning for students and enabling proper record keeping for your school/organization’s needs through anytime, iterative assessment on Task Evidence and on a Module Assessment.
 This can be completed in batch for multiple students at once or student by student.

 Formative assessment can be provided in any the following ways and places in Headrush:

-- On a piece of Evidence submitted by a student, as an advisor, add a comment
+On a piece of Evidence added by a student, as an advisor, add a comment

 On a Task Discussion, as a discussion post

 (e.g.- as a comment on a google document)

 On the Module Assessment by assessing learning targets, but not finalizing